BonsaiDen/JavaScript-Garden/doc/en/function/closures.md

 ## Closures and References

-One of JavaScript's most powerful features is the availability of *closures*, this means that scopes **always** keep access to the outer scope they were defined in.
+One of JavaScript's most powerful features is the availability of *closures*.
+With closures, scopes **always** keep access to the outer scope, in which they were defined.
 Since the only scoping that JavaScript has is [function scope](#function.scopes), all functions, by default, act as closures.

 ### Emulating private variables